lenskit/lkpy/docs/guide/parallelism.rst

     This number is passed to :func:`torch.set_num_interop_threads` to set up the Torch JIT thread count, and is used to configure the Rayon thread pool used by the Rust acceleration module.

+    If this variable does not specify a list, worker process thread counts are capped by the process count and CPU capacity, with a maximum of 4 threads per worker.

     .. note::